 Instructions for AuthorsSee also: Copyright Transfer Form | Permissions Form | Author and Editor Discount

 These instructions are for book chapters.
 Authors should read all the information on this page.
-Please submit manuscripts directly to the commissioning editor.
 Chapters and articles are not open access unless the author chooses to pay an Article Processing Charge.

 Submission InformationManuscripts should be submitted directly to the editor within the specified timeframe.